-The names of persons who were directors of the company at any time during the financial year are as follows: H J Graham, F V Whimpey, M L Lucas, H Hem (resigned 31 May 2017) and D Brunner (appointed 31 May 2017).
+The names of persons who were directors of the company at any time during the financial year are as follows: H J Graham, F V Whimpey, M L Lucas, D Brunner, M E Waldy and A Janssen.

 The company is controlled by the Board of Directors.
 The Board has agreed to exclusively fund the programs and services of MWBI.